SKopecz/PositiveIntegrators.jl/paper/paper.md

 - The MPRK methods `SSPMPRK22` and `SSPMPRK43` of Huang, Zhao and Shu are based on the SSP formulation of Runge--Kutta schemes and are of second or third order.
 - The `MPDeC` methods of Öffner and Torlo combine the deferred correction approach with the idea of MPRK schemes to obtain schemes of arbitrary order.
 In the package methods from second up to 10th order are implemented.

-In addition, all implemented MPRK methods have been extended so that non-conservative and non-autonomous production-destruction systems can be solved as well.
+In addition, all implemented MPRK methods have been extended so that non-conservative and non-autonomous PDS can be solved as well.
 Furthermore, adaptive step size control is available for almost all schemes.

 # Related research and software

-## Research

 The first MPRK schemes were introduced in @burchard2003.
 These are the first order scheme `MPE` and a second order scheme based on Heun's method.
 To avoid the restriction to Heun's method, the second order `MPRK22` schemes were developed in @kopeczmeister2018order2.
 The techniques developed therein, also enabled a generalization to third order schemes and thus the introduction of `MPRK43I` and `MPRK43II` schemes in @kopeczmeister2018order3.

-All aforementioned schemes were derived from the classical formulation of Runge-Kutta schemes.
+The aforementioned schemes were derived from the classical formulation of Runge-Kutta schemes.
 Using the Shu-Osher formulation instead lead to the introduction of the second order schemes `SSPMPRK22` in @huang2019order2 and the third order scheme `SSPMPRK43` in @huang2019order3.

 Starting from a low order scheme, the deferred correction approach can be used to increase the scheme's approximation order iteratively.
 In @OeffnerTorlo2020 deferred correction was combined with the MPRK idea to devise MPRK schemes of arbitrary order.
-These are implemented as `MPDeC` schemes.
+These are implemented as `MPDeC` schemes for order 2 up to 10.

 The implemented schemes were originally introduced for conservative production-destruction systems only.
 An extension to non-conservative production-destruction-systems was presented in @benzmeister2015.
 We implemented a modification of this algorithm, by treating the non-conservative production and destruction terms separately, weighting the destruction terms and leaving the production terms unweighted.

 Readers interested in additional theoretical background and further properties of the implemented schemes are referred to the following papers: @kopeczmeister2019, @izgin2022stability1, @izgin2022stability2, @huang2023, @torlo2022, @izginoeffner2023

-## Software

 Existing software libraries do not have a strong focus on unconditional positivity and, to the authors' knowledge, there is no other software library which offers MPRK schemes.
 A common strategy to obtain nonnegative solutions used in the `PositiveDomain` callback of `Differentialequtions.jl` or the commercial package `Matlab` is described by @Shampine2005.
 In this approach negative components of approximate solutions that have been accepted by the adaptive time stepping algorithm are set to zero.